elisa-aleman/mac-proxy-lab-setup/README.md

 Now I personally had issues with git-lfs not pushing or pulling because of my proxy.

-This was fixed by checking my exported variables in `.bash_profile`.
+This was fixed by checking my exported variables in `.zprofile`.

 The problem was it was set up like this: